scalawithcats/scala-with-cats/src/pages/monads/reader.md

 ### When to Use Readers?

-As you can hopefully see from the exercise,
-`Readers` effectively provide a simple tool for doing dependency injection.
+`Readers` provide a tool for doing dependency injection.
 We write steps of our program as instances of `Reader`, chain them together with `map` and `flatMap`, and build a function that accepts the dependency as input.

-There are many, many ways of implementing dependency injection in Scala, from simple techniques like methods with multiple parameter lists, through implicit parameters and type classes, to complex techniques like the cake pattern and DI frameworks.
+There are many ways of implementing dependency injection in Scala, from simple techniques like methods with multiple parameter lists, through implicit parameters and type classes, to complex techniques like the cake pattern and DI frameworks.